 Cox is taking several steps to ensure schools and families have what they need to learn from home.

 We're responding to the COVID-19 crisis by increasing access and speeds of our low-income internet service Connect2Compete.
-New Connect2Compete customers will receive the first 60 days of service free, which is normally available to qualified low-income households with a k-12 student in the home for $9.95/month.
+New Connect2Compete customers will receive free service until Wednesday, July 15.
+Connect2Compete is normally available to qualified low-income households with a k-12 student in the home for $9.95/month.
 This offer is available to new customers through Friday, May 15.
 We’re also increasing the service’s speed from 25/3 Mbps to 50/3 Mbps for 60 days.
 The speed increase will go into effect Tuesday, March 17.

 Q. Is Cox offering free or reduced broadband for people that can’t afford it considering the Coronavirus outbreak?

 A. Yes.
-Cox is offering its low-cost internet service Connect2Compete to families that don’t have an internet connection at home complementary for 30 days and $9.95 thereafter.
+Cox is offering its low-cost internet service Connect2Compete to families that don’t have an internet connection at home complementary until July 15, 2020 and $9.95 thereafter.
 Cox has made enhancements to the product including faster speeds, remote helpdesk support, a discounted computer program with PCs for People and a Learn from Home toolkit available for schools at Cox.com/C2C

 Q. How do schools get students enrolled quickly?

 A. Cox has set up process to help get students enrolled quickly.
 To participate: Compile a list of families in your school who meet the Connect2Compete eligibility requirement and send list of prequalified families to firstname.lastname@example.org.

 Instruct families to complete the online application at Cox.com/LowCostInternet